johncox00/real-og/README.md

 First, I feel the need to say this: This is not production-ready code.
 It is functional code that was put together rather quickly and is being demonstrated in a `development` environment.
 There are no tests.
 There is no authentication.
 There is just a basic app.

-The approach to implementation when as follows:
+The approach to implementation went as follows:
 - Data model
 - API: Create + List
 - Async fetch job